zaranip/Chicago-Trading-Competition-2024/README.md

 4. **Noise**: Because the price, margins, and bid / ask spreads are hard to predict, we added additional "noise" to make our models for fair price non-deterministic.
 We used random values several times in our code: volume of assets transacted, edge parameter value, and whether to buy or sell first (all else held equal).
 5. **Safety Mechanism**: Stop trading if we are losing too much (included in the GUI).

 The GUI allowed us to control fade (rate of selling / buying assets), edge (profit margin sensitivity), slack (max margin), and minimum margin.
 These can be found in our "params_gui.py" file.

 Our edge specifically uses a tanh function to adjust our margins and a logarithmic function to adjust the fades.
+For the fade, our logic is that since we are using penny in and penny out and holding onto a lot of positions for a long time, then our function should bring us back to 0 for the total position for each asset because we want are trades to be high in frequency.
+For an example, we want our trades to be like +10/-20/+10 instead of +100/-100.
+The more the volume of each asset grows, the more the function penalizes the asset and will bring us closer to 0.
+The sign of the current position therefore dictates if we want to buy or sell more stock.

 Here is the edge equation:
 <p align="center">